 Instructions

-- Spoon or pipe your batter into your greased doughnut pans and bake for 9-10 minutes, or until a toothpick inserted into the doughnuts comes out clean.
-Once the pan is cool enough to handle (about 5 minutes after coming out of the oven), turn the doughnuts out onto a wire cooling rack to continue cooling.
+- Once the pan is cool enough to handle (about 5 minutes after coming out of the oven), turn the doughnuts out onto a wire cooling rack to continue cooling.

-- Melt your black candy melts and spoon them into a piping bag.
-Cover your wing templates with parchment paper and pipe out enough wings for each doughnut to have two.
+- Cover the wing templates with parchment paper and pipe out enough wings for each doughnut to have two.
 Immediately sprinkle with black sanding sugar.

-- Pour the remaining melted candy melts into a small bowl.
-Reheat using 5-10 second increments in the microwave if your candy melts are starting to harden.
-Dip your cooled doughnuts into the candy melts and sprinkle with black sanding sugar.
+- Dip your cooled doughnuts into the candy melts and sprinkle with black sanding sugar.
 Set aside to harden.

-- Once your doughnuts and winders have hardened, cut two slits into the sides of your doughnuts, just big enough for the wings.
-Reheat your leftover black candy melts until smooth.
-Dip the end of each wing into the melted candy melts and push the wings into the slits you’ve created.
+- Once your doughnuts and wings have hardened, cut two slits into the sides of your doughnuts, just big enough for the wings.

 - Let harden completely before packaging.